 Kulaks and the Proletariat

-We tend to remember the Great Terror of 1937-1938 when so many old Bolsheviks and communist party functionaries were eliminated by Stalin during the the Great Purge.
+We tend to remember the Great Terror of 1936-1938, when so many old Bolsheviks and communist party functionaries were eliminated by Stalin, as the Great Purge.
 But the Soviet State continued to grind down upon the very citizens whom the Revolution had sworn to liberate and protect.
 And it began with Lenin from the inception of the Revolution of October 1917 to the end of the Soviet era.
 Stalin only intensified the repression to unimaginable limits.
 And the common Russians suffered too.

 Millions of Kulaks and poorer Russian peasants were killed during the forced establishment of collective farms.
 Peasants fought requisition and collectivization by killing farm animals, hoarding or burning crops.
 Stalin’s militia and secret police fought back by drowning, shooting, and starving the peasants.
 Others were sent to the gulag for slave labor, used in the construction of the White Sea and Volga canals, timber and lumber projects in the tundra and taiga, etc., so that the lifespan of peasants and workers (the proletariat in chains) was barely 3 months in the labor camps!

 Likewise, millions of workers (the sanctified proletariat) denounced each other in the suspicious, paranoid atmosphere of Stalinist Russia.
 Many of them heard the dreaded knock on the door and were taken away by the feared secret police in Black Marias, or were removed directly from the workers’ assemblies or workplaces, taken to the gulag or summarily shot as “wreckers, spies, and saboteurs,” enemies of the people.
 The dead count is an estimate by various scholars, but from 20 to 40 million perished during the 29-year rule of Stalin, the Great Teacher.